naughtnowwhen/book_app/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Number and name of feature: lab 12 SQL-ize

+Estimate of time needed to complete: maximum time.

+Start time: 3:00pm

+Finish time: _____

+Actual time needed to complete: _____

 -->
 ```